Tai Chi for Seniors: Improve Your Physical and Mental Health With This Gentle Form of Exercise

 9. Cognitive benefits

-This martial art has been shown to slow cognitive decline in people with mild dementia.18 And tai chi classes for seniors can provide valuable social contact that can improve the quality of life for seniors with dementia.
+According to a study in Neurorehabilitation and Neural Repair, this martial art has been shown to slow cognitive decline in people with mild dementia.
+And tai chi classes for seniors can provide valuable social contact that can improve the quality of life for seniors with dementia.

 10. Social benefits